quinlan-lab/constraint-tools/README.md

 ## TODO

-1. get minimal CLI working
+1. get minimal CLI working, using a test set (one of Jason's positive control genes and a manually selected, small neutral region)
 2. remove variants that have low read coverage, lie in low-complexity sequence, etc
 3. stratify variants by cancer type